hermmanhender/eprllib/docs/3-KeyConcepts.rst

 Agents
 ------

 Agents are the decision-making entities in the RL process.
-In eprllib, agents interact with the EnergyPlus environment to learn optimal control strategies.
+In ``eprllib``, agents interact with the EnergyPlus environment to learn optimal control strategies.

 *   **AgentSpec:**